istio/istio.io/content/en/docs/ops/common-problems/security-issues/index.md

 {{< /warning >}}

 The default workload certificate lifetime is 3 months.
 Certificates will be rotated by Istiod before they expire.
-If Istiod is disabled for short maintenance periods, existing mutual TLS traffic will not be affected.
+If Istiod certificate management is disabled for short maintenance periods, existing mutual TLS traffic will not be affected.

 If you suspect Istiod isn't working properly, verify the status of the `istiod` pod: